alphagov/government-service-design-manual/kpis/usersatisfaction.md

 Asking users how satisfied they are with a service can provide a measure of all the elements contributing to the overall user experience such as ease of use, navigation and design.

-## How to Measure User Satisfaction
+## How to measure user satisfaction

 GOV.UK will provide a user satisfaction survey at the end of your transactional service and make this data available.